Chiropractors, pediatricians and orthopedic surgeons alike agree that backpacks are a problem for a child’s spine.

 While your child may think nothing of carrying his or her backpack slung over one shoulder, the truth is that this fashion statement is damaging to the developing spine.

-When carrying a pack on one side only, one shoulder is required to carry a burden that both shoulders and the back should be sharing equally.
+When carrying a pack on one side only, one shoulder is required to carry a burden that both shoulders and the back should be shared equally.

 The only proper way to carry a backpack is with both straps over the shoulders and the backpack resting against the lower back.